Family Divorce Lawyer Waterloo

 Frequently Asked Questions

-Whether you must be separated or not before you file for divorce depends on your situation.
-There is an archaic law which does permit faster divorces if you’re a victim of cruelty or adultery.
+It depends on your situation.
+There is an archaic law that permits faster divorces if you’re a victim of cruelty or adultery.
 However, it is very rare for a court to make such an order.
-It is also very difficult and costly to prove these grounds for divorce.
+It is also very difficult and costly to prove these grounds for separation.
 Even if you can prove cruelty or adultery, it is unlikely with the court delays that you will get your matter before the judge earlier than one year.
-Courts do not like to get involved in determining “fault” for divorce.
+Courts do not like to get involved in determining “fault” for it.
+In Ontario, you need to be separated for one year before a divorce order can be granted.
+To be separated, one side must have told the other that the relationship is over and there is no chance of reconciliation.
+You and your spouse could be living in the same house, yet you are considered separated for these purposes.

-- Adultery- this is where you bring a divorce proceeding against the person who has committed adultery.
-You cannot initiate a divorce proceeding based on your own adultery.
+• Adultery- this is where you bring a proceeding against the person who has committed adultery.
+You cannot initiate it based on your own adultery.

 C